djndl1/CSNotes/corejava1.md

 A class can use all classes from its own package and all _public_ classes from other packages. `import static` permits the importing of static methods and fields, not just class.
 A source file without `package` is locates in the unnamed package.
 The compiler does not check the directory structure when it compiles source files.

 A JAR file contains multiple class files and subdirectories in a compressed format, saving space and improving performance.

+## Inheritance

+Factoring out common functionality by moving it to a superclass is routine in OOP.

+A subclass cannot access the private fields of a superclass directly.
+To access them, use `super.getWhateverYouNeed`. `super` is not a reference to an object but a special keyword that directs the compiler to invoke the superclass method.

+Call `super()` to construct the superclass in the constructors of the subclass.
+Otherwise, the no-argument constructor of the superclass is invoked.

+`this` and `super` access a class method/fields or constructors.

+In Java, dynamic binding is the default behavior.